-to help maintain minimum flows on its Southern System.
+B. MOVEMENT OF SUPPLIES FROM BLYTHE TO OTAY MESA In Resolution G-3474, the Commission approved SoCalGas' request for an additional tool allowing the System Operator to move supply from Blythe, California, to Otay Mesa, California, to help maintain minimum flows on its Southern System.
 This request was triggered by instances in which supplies were needed at the far end of the Southern System in order to maintain minimum system pressures, and supplies delivered at Blythe were not a reasonable substitute.
 By enabling the System Operator to move supplies from one receipt point to another, if cost effective, rather than simply purchasing the needed supplies at Otay Mesa, this authority should reduce the costs paid by ratepayers to deliver supplies at Otay Mesa to preserve Southern System reliability.
-C. MILCS WITH GAS ACQUISITION As previously mentioned, in order to help maintain Southern System reliability at a reasonable cost, the SoCalGas System Operator has entered into a series of Commission-authorized Memorandums in Lieu of Contract (MILCs) with Gas Acquisition.
+C. MILCS WITH GAS ACQUISITION As previously mentioned, in order to help maintain Southern System reliability at a reasonable cost, the SoCalGas System Operator has entered into a series of Commission-authorized MILCs with Gas Acquisition.
 Under these MILCs, the bundled core agrees to deliver a specified share of the Southern System minimum flow requirement, and in return is relieved from Southern System support costs incurred by the SoCalGas System Operator.
 The most recent MILC between the System Operator and Gas Acquisition was approved by the Commission on October 31, 2013.
-Under this Third Revised MILC, the bundled core will be relieved of any System Reliability Memorandum Account (SRMA) costs incurred by the System Operator on days on which GA delivers the bundled core's actual share of the Southern System Minimum Flow Requirement to the Southern System.
-Gas Acquisition will be responsible for a proportionate share of SRMA costs incurred by the System Operator on days on which Gas Acquisition does not deliver supplies to meet bundled core's daily share of the Southern System Minimum Flow Requirement.
-Unlike the first two MILCs, this Third MILC will &lt;sup>17 Because these agreements are between two departments of the same legal entity, the terms are documented in a MILC rather than a traditional contract. &lt;sup>18 See Resolution G-3485.
+Under this Third Revised MILC, the bundled core will be relieved of any System Reliability Memorandum Account (SRMA) costs incurred by the System Operator on days on which Gas Acquisition delivers the bundled core's actual share of the Southern System Minimum Flow Requirement to the Southern System.
+Gas Acquisition will be responsible for a proportionate share of SRMA costs incurred by the System Operator on days on &lt;sup>17 Because these agreements are between two departments of the same legal entity, the terms are documented in a MILC rather than a traditional contract. &lt;sup>18 See Resolution G-3485.